bienflorencia/personal-site/content/post/IUCNdistributionMapsUruguay/index.md

     }

-The function needs an object (dataframe) with a column named `species`, which will be uses for the search.
+The function needs an object (dataframe) with a column named `species`, which will be used for the search.

--   If the species is not found within the IUCN database, a **'NOT FOUND'** message will be retrieved, and we will need to check if it is in IUCN by its synonym scientific name.
+-   If the species is not found within the IUCN database, a **'NOT FOUND'** message will be retrieved, and we will later need to check if we can find a synonym species in IUCN.
 -   Else, if the species name is found in IUCN, the function will search if it is recorded in Uruguay (code = 'UY').
 -   Then, if the species is found in Uruguay the function will retrieve